EGuandulain/MAIT_OOP22-23_Documentation/README.md

   * Provides the user with necessary textual and graphical results
   * Allows the user to test the trained models by uploading test datasets

-Created as part of [Data Science and Visualization Application](https://github.com/YuganshuWadhwa/Data-Science-and-Visualization-Application)